cilginc/cilginc.github.io/_posts/2025-07-11-TryHackMe-Creative.md

 Press 'q' or Ctrl-C to abort, almost any other key for status
 ```

-Which gave the password to log in.
+After a short wait, John hands us the password on a silver platter.
+Now we can finally log in and grab the user flag!

 ```bash
 saad@ip-10-10-86-65:~$ ls